alexbell-lol/About-Alex-Aka-Me/README.md

-# About-Alex-Aka-Me
+# Galaxy Hub Code Remake
 This Is A Project By Just Me So I can Learn To Code Using The Odin Project.
-And its about me.